 Please contact us at email@example.com or 202-885-5962 if you have further questions.

-Registration for Community Audit is now open!
+The Community Audit application for Spring 2017 is now open!

 You may submit verification of your date of birth and address with the Community Relations office in one of three ways:

 - In person

 Note: Both date of birth and physical home address must be verified officially.
 A government-issued photo identification is required for age verification.
 Utility bills may be used to prove physical residence.
 (A government-issued photo ID card may be used to verify both age and address.)